 The Thunder Bay and Area Food and Agriculture Market Study was finalized.
-The findings were presented at a launch event that brought out local farmers, economic development professionals, government representatives, and others.
+The findings were presented at a launch event that brought out over 60 people representing local farmers, economic development professionals, government representatives, and others.

 The Thunder Bay Catholic District School Board formed a formal partnership with the Food Strategy and assigned two representatives to the Food Strategy Council, one of which also joined the School Food Environments Working Group.

 The City of Thunder Bay released the 2018 Official Plan which included Food Security as a Guiding Principle: "the City will seek to increase residents’ access to nutritious, safe, and healthy local food, while increasing opportunities for residents to grow their own food".
 Notably, food is mentioned over 50 times in the Official Plan.

 The Food Strategy organized and hosted a Local Food Procurement Workshop which brought out over 30 local institutional buyers and food service professionals.
 Local experts shared information and their experiences with bolstering local food procurement to educate and inspire others to make meaningful change in their food supply chains.

 The Indigenous Food Circle was officially formed with representation from nine local Indigenous organizations, facilitated by Jessica McLaughlin and supported by the Food Strategy Council and Executive Committee.